COROS APEX 2 Pro’s Battery Life Is Insane Yet There’s So Much More To This GPS Watch

 It has been a while since I’ve had a COROS GPS watch on my wrist, the last time being the Coros APEX which Helen reviewed some years ago.
 So it’s rather fitting that I’m now writing this Coros Apex 2 Pro review on their latest APEX GPS watch.

-The COROS APEX range is one of those rare gems; an extremely affordable, yet premium GPS Watch for anyone looking to buy a GPS watch with plenty of features and a best-in-class battery life that seems never-ending compared to other popular brands.
+The COROS APEX range is one of those rare gems; an extremely affordable, yet premium GPS Watch for anyone looking to buy a GPS watch with plenty of features and a best-in-class battery life that seems never-ending compared to other popular brands, perfect for ultra running.

 It’s no wonder why the APEX range is so popular with so many people.